All Products

 limit 10;

--- Obtain the execution plan of the query statement.
+-- Get the execution plan

 explain

-select a.customer_id as ashop, sum(a.total_price) as ap,count(b.total_price) as bp
+select a.customer_id as ashop, sum(a.total_price) as ap, count(b.total_price) as bp

 from (select * from sale_detail_jt where sale_date='2013' and region='china') a